masolimano/maneage/README.md

  - **Other input datasets**: Add any other input datasets that may be necessary for your research to the pipeline based on the example above.

+ - **Initiate a new Git repo**: You don't want to mix the history of this template reproduction pipeline with your own reproduction pipeline.
+You have already made some small changes in the previous step, so let's re-initiate history before continuing.
+But before doing that, keep the output of `git describe` in a place and write it in your first commit message to document what point in this pipeline's history you started from.
+Since the pipeline is highly integrated with your particular research, it may not be easy to merge the changes later.
+Having the commit in this history that you started from, will allow you to check and manually apply any changes that don't interfere with your implemented pipeline.
+After this step, you can commit your changes into your newly initiated history as you like.

+     ```shell
+     $ git describe          # The point in this history you started from.
+     $ git clean -fxd        # Remove any possibly created extra files.
+     $ rm -rf .git           # Completely remove this history.
+     $ git init              # Initiate a new history.
+     $ git add --all         # Stage everything that is here.
+     $ git commit            # Make your first commit (mention the first output)
+     ```

+ - **Start your exciting research**: You are now ready to add flesh and blood to this raw skeleton by further modifying and adding your exciting research steps.
+Just don't forget to share your experiences with us as you go along so we can make this a more robust skeleton.

 Tips on using the pipeline